 Store in the Refrigerator

 Line a paper towel in a glass or plastic container.
-Place the green chilis and wrap them with the paper towel. the paper towel helps to soak any moisture, which keep them fresh for longer.
+Place the green chilis in the container and wrap them in the paper towel.
+The paper towel soaks up moisture, keeping the chilis fresh for longer.

-Whenever you use the green chili's from the container, remove any that are getting spoilt.
+Whenever you use the green chili from the container, remove any that are getting spoilt.
 As they ripen, some might change color to red.

 In the Freezer

-The best way to store green chillies for months is by freezing them.
-You can either freeze them whole or make green chilli paste and freeze the paste.
+The best way to store green chilies for months is to freeze them.
+You can either freeze them whole or make green chili paste and freeze the paste.

-To freeze whole chili's, place a paper towel in a ziploc and then place the green chili's in a single layer.
-This way they don't stick to each other and are easier to take out.
+To freeze whole chilies, place a paper towel in a Ziploc and then the green chilies in a single layer.
+This way, they don’t stick to each other and are easier to remove.
 Remove as much air as possible and seal.

 You may also first freeze them on a sheet pan and then put them in the ziplock bag.